Delivering Online Courses

 Who can offer courses on it?

-Anyone employed by an eXtension member institution and who has eXtension ID.
+Anyone employed by an Extension Foundation member institution.

 What features does it provide?